 2. Washing the artificial turf with a high pressure water hose

 This consumes a lot of water and needs to be done regularly in the dry months.
 A problem if there is a hose pipe ban.
 I do like the Karcher K2 Pressure Washer for the monthly maintenance of the grass

 I found it works well but it leaves a sweet smell of bubblegum.

-I left this on for 10 minutes before rinsing off.
+I left the diluted White Vinegar on for 10 minutes before rinsing off.
 It leaves a vinegary smell and the urine smell is quick to return.

 On the Internet there a literally hundreds of so called ‘urine cleaning products’ on the market.
 I have tried many but I have found that the products I have tried will get rid of the smell by covering it up and the odour will return in days.

 The method that I have found that works best to eliminate the smell of dog urine without just covering it up

 First things first the grass needs to have been laid correctly:

 2. Install a good sub base

 There must be a good solid sub base of Type 1 aggregates followed by a top layer of Granite Dust.
 This will enable better drainage and give the urine the chance to soak through.